Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
+2024Jun30, The negotiation with 2 outsourse coders are not smooth, they claim seelayer is too advanced to dev.
+I have to find other ways.
+Intern or full-time

 2024Jun29, finish the electron class,《禹神：一小时快速上手Electron，前端Electron开发教程》，https://www.bilibili.com/video/BV1sE421N7M5/?spm_id_from=333.880.my_history.page.click&vd_source=0cd6298de81487a0ae2cb8b149ddfb34, i have this caption version https://ndpcdq918n.feishu.cn/docx/CyIfd1TALoxpUrx6e1GcP1aDnvd.
 Later with designer, we will meet the outsource coders and develop a real demo, which can talk to VC.

 2024Jun28, the UI of SeeLayer is 1% of using scene, users need a forum to find tutorials in each working area.